-This online school allows us to take courses individually or as groups on a variety of topics including scripture, liturgy and many other areas of personal and spiritual growth.
+This online school allows us to take courses individually or as groups on a variety of topics including scripture, liturgy, and many other areas of personal and spiritual growth.
 Courses are taught by experts and allow us to learn what we want, when we want, and at our own pace.
-All you need is an internet connection!
 Each course takes about 45 minutes and contains readings, video components and brief quizzes.

 If you’re already enrolled, click here to get to our school.

 If you’re new and you’d like to see what it’s like to learn about faith online, you may first want to take a free class called How to Take an Online Class.
 If you would like to be enrolled to take an online course, it’s easy!
-Just email Claire, and she will enroll you.
+Just email the Rev. Claire Nevin-Field, and she will enroll you.

 An informal opportunity for conversation based on the NPR series of the same name, this group discusses what they heard on the program.
-We each listen to or read the transcript of Krista Tippett interviewing someone who traffics deliberately in the big questions of life — could be a physicist, poet, priest, philosopher, or whatever.
-That interview is where our discussions start — but could wind up far afield while still considering the big question at hand.
+We each listen to or read the transcript of Krista Tippett interviewing someone who traffics deliberately in the big questions of life—could be a physicist, poet, priest, philosopher, or whatever.
+That interview is where our discussions start—but could wind up far afield while still considering the big question at hand.
 You can download or listen to the interview online or listen to it on WHYY 90.9 FM Sunday morning at 7 a.m.
-This group meets on the second Sunday of each month at 12:15 p.m. on the first floor of St. Peter’s School.
+This group meets monthly at 12:15 p.m. on the first floor of St. Peter’s School.
 Newcomers are welcome!

 Philadelphia Theological Institute